abhishek-pandey-22/Active_Listening/README.md

 ## 7. When do you switch to Passive Aggressive (sarcasm/gossiping/taunts/silent treatment and others) communication styles in your day-to-day life?<br>

-It happens to me very occasionally <br>
+It happens to me very occasionally <br> It happens because of the development of the pattern of avoiding expressing their opinions or feelings, protecting their rights, and identifying and meeting their needs.

 ## 8. How can you make your communication assertive?
 To make your communication assertive basic step is to take time to practice how you want to look and sound when you are assertive.
 It can help to keep the main concept of assertive communication in mind: